 Born in the UK, Brenda comes from a background in business education, having taught business skills to University students and Business Managers in ESADE, Barcelona, for over 30 years.
 She has worked in Germany, Brussels, Kazakhstan, and Spain.
 A member of the International Women’s club since the mid-eighties, Brenda organized local and international cultural events, gave courses on Antique collecting and Applied Arts, Cultural Integration, and twice served as President.
 Speaking both Spanish and Catalan, with two children and five grandchildren, she has helped many members with relocation challenges and has coordinated fund raising for the club, particularly for women and children at risk.
 She enjoys the long term friendships she has made through the IWC, welcoming new members to the club and the city, helping them to settle and make friends here.

 Maureen came to Barcelona in 1975 with her British husband who worked for Price Waterhouse.
 Her son and daughter were born here.
 She’s held a variety of administrative roles— for an English book distributor, two international companies specializing in pig genetics, and a global consultancy firm doing regulatory work for the EU.
 Maureen is now retired and has two small granddaughters living near her in Sant Cugat.

 We are a group of approximately 100 women who communicate in English.
-We come from places as varied as Argentina and South Korea with members from Catalonia, the United Kingdom, Canada, Germany, and more.
+We come from places as varied as South Africa and Norway with members from Catalonia, United Kingdom, United States, Canada, Germany, and more.
 We are intellectually curious women with backgrounds in professions that include artists, business owners, consultants, teachers, volunteers, and writers.